-- + If your mentee discloses a concern, listen to them without passing judgement. - If you are concerned after speaking to your mentee, please contact the City Lions team and record your discussion in your mentor meeting log or in the disclosure reporting form. - The City Lions team will be able to check with the mentees school to see if they are aware, they are struggling.
+- + If your mentee discloses a concern, listen to them without passing judgement. - + record your discussion in your mentor meeting log or in the disclosure reporting form. - + they are struggling.
 Schools often have additional support available.

 If your mentee is struggling with their mental health, encourage them to find relevant support.
 We recommend the following organisations: